 Harvard Law School strives to ensure the success of each student.
-If you are having difficulties with your academic studies, please contact Susannah Tobin, Director, First-Year Legal Research and Writing and Academic Support Services, by email (email@example.com, 617-496-3673), or Lakshmi Clark, Director of Student Affairs (firstname.lastname@example.org, 617-496-2437) to set up an appointment.
+If you are having difficulties with your academic studies, please contact Susannah Barton Tobin, Director, First-Year Legal Research and Writing and Academic Support Services (email@example.com, 617-496-3673), or Lakshmi Clark, Director of Student Affairs (firstname.lastname@example.org, 617-496-2437) to set up an appointment.

 On-campus resources and peer tutoring

 Individual advising sessions with Susannah Barton Tobin, Managing Director of the Climenko Fellowship Program and Assistant Dean for Academic Career Advising, are always available.
-In appropriate cases, tutoring sessions with upper-class students may be arranged.
-Advising and tutoring covers class preparation, note taking, outlining, exam prep, and exam taking but does not cover specific subjects.
-In preparation for your first meeting with Susannah, please collect any model answers or other feedback on your exams from your professors.
+In appropriate cases, tutoring sessions with upper-class students may also be arranged.
+Please feel free to reach out to Dean Tobin to schedule an appointment.
+In preparation for your first meeting with Dean Tobin, please collect any model answers or other feedback on your exams from your professors.
 Bring your own exam answers as well as your model answers/feedback to the first meeting.

 Graduate Student Learning Support (GSLS)

 Office hours/location: Flexible hours, as arranged between the student and the GSLS specialist.
-Location is usually on the Law School campus.
+Location is usually on the HLS campus.

-Graduate Student Learning Support is a cooperative program among the Business School, Graduate School of Design, Divinity School, Law School, and School of Public Health.
+GSLS is a cooperative program among the Business School, Graduate School of Design, Divinity School, Law School, and School of Public Health.
 Supervision is provided through the University Health Services.
 GSLS is by referral only.
 Please contact Lakshmi Clark, Director of Student Affairs, if interested.

 Board of Student Advisers (BSA)